baconjs/bacon.js/README.md

 ------

 [`Bacon.Error`](#bacon-error) events are always passed through all stream combinators.
-So, even if you filter all values out, the error events will pass though.
+So, even if you filter all values out, the error events will pass through.
 If you use flatMap, the result stream will contain Error events from the source as well as all the spawned stream.